Some posts contain compensated links. Please read this disclaimer for more info.

 Then note signs to the Ancient City of Heraclea Sintica.
 The natural springs can be found located approx—2 km from the village of Rupite at the foot of Kozhuh Mountain, an extinct volcano.

 RupiteVillage – St Petka of Bulgaria, Memorial Temple

-Whilst in the area, take a 5 min drive from the natural hot springs and visit the Memorial Temple; St Petka of Bulgaria.
+In the area, take a 5 min drive from the natural hot springs and visit the Memorial Temple, St Petka of Bulgaria.

-The non-traditional designed church was built within the grounds now known as the “Vanga Complex”, in 1994 from money provided by the prophet Vanga, born as Vangeliya Gushterova.
-Local legend claims that during the prophet’s childhood years, she lost her sight in a storm and subsequently had her first vision, unlocking what is said to be her phenomenal prophecies.
+The non-traditional designed church was built within the grounds now known as the “Vanga Complex” in 1994 from money provided by the prophet Vanga, born as Vangeliya Gushterova.
+During the prophet’s childhood years, local legend claims that she lost her sight in a storm and subsequently had her first vision, unlocking what is said to be her phenomenal prophecies.
 Originally from the small village of Rupite, it is also claimed that the prophet found the area around the natural hot springs provided a healing energy source that enhanced her intuitive insights.

-The prophet Vanga is well known by Bulgarian people and as such the St Petka Memorial Temple attracts thousands of worshipers seeking solace.
-Together with many tourists from other countries around the world, who come to visit the small museum showing photos of the prophet’s life, and her modest home where she lived her last years and meet with people seeking her help.
-As you walk the grounds, spend time enjoying the outdoor garden areas, relaxing in one of the gardens gazebos or picnicking on the manicured grass lawns.
+The prophet Vanga is well known by Bulgarian people, and as such, the St Petka Memorial Temple attracts thousands of worshipers seeking solace.
+Together with many tourists from other countries worldwide, visiting the small museum showing photos of the prophet’s life, and her modest home where she lived her last years and meet with people seeking her help.
+As you walk the grounds, spend time enjoying the outdoor garden areas, relaxing in one of the garden’s gazebos, or picnicking on the manicured grass lawns.